mb-14/mb-14.github.io/_posts/2019-02-19-word-embeddings-js.md

 ## Code & Demo
 If you'd like to dive right into the code, you can go through this [python script](https://github.com/mb-14/embeddings.js/blob/master/main.py).

 I've also created a demo of the JS library which showcases features like nearest neighbor search and word analogy testing.
-You can checkout the demo on this link: <a target="_blank" href="https://mb-14.github.io/embeddings.js/demo/">https://mb-14.github.io/embeddings.js/demo/</a>
+You can check out the demo on this link: <a target="_blank" href="https://mb-14.github.io/embeddings.js/demo/">https://mb-14.github.io/embeddings.js/demo/</a>

 # Loading FastText vectors into Gensim

-We're going to load FastText's pre-trained 300 dimensional word vectors into Gensim.
+For this experiment, we'll be using the 300 dimensional word vectors for 50k most common English words only.
+Instead of downloading FasText's official vector files which contain 1 million words vectors, you can download the trimmed down version from this [link.](https://mb-14.github.io/static/crawl-300d-50K.vec.zip)

+### Gensim's word analogy test
 Gensim provides a nifty utility function to measure how accurately the vectors have captured the semantic relationships between different word pairs.
 It does this by evaluating different word analogy questions.
 For instance, the solution to the analogy question: man is to woman what king is to ________________?  is **queen** and should be verified by our model using simple algebraic operations:

 $$
     vec(king) - vec(man) + vec(woman) \approx vec(queen)
 $$

-Since the compression techniques are going to be lossy, we will be using the word analogies test in our experiments to measure the drop in accuracy at each compression step.
-For the analogy questions, we will be using a list provided by Google which tests the different types of analogies like geographical facts, morphological relationships and gender based analogies.
+Since the compression techniques are going to be lossy, we will be using the word analogies test in our experiments to measure the drop in accuracy after each compression step.
+For the analogy questions, we will be using a [list](https://github.com/mb-14/embeddings.js/blob/master/questions-words.txt) provided by Google which tests different types of analogies like geographical facts, morphological relationships and gender based relationships.

-**Note:** For this experiment, we'll be using the vectors for 50k most common english words only.

 **Loading vectors into Gensim and evaluating accuracy:**

 ```python
 from gensim.models import KeyedVectors